Want to learn how to freeze scrambled eggs the safe way? You’re in the right place!

 You want to use the thawed eggs right away and be sure they are cooked thoroughly in whatever recipe you are using them in.

-TIP: If you plan on beating thawed eggs whites for volume, let them sit out at room temperature for around 30 minutes before beating.
+TIP: If you plan on beating thawed egg whites for volume, let them sit out at room temperature for around 30 minutes before beating.

-Liquid eggs are considered a refrigerated egg product by the Egg Safety Center.
+The Egg Safety Center considers liquid eggs a refrigerated egg product.
 Unopened containers of liquid eggs can be frozen for up to one year.